 - Decreasing rest time

-Today, I’ll show you how to overload with two of these (increasing weight and increasing reps).
+Today, I’ll show in-depth you how to overload with two of these (increasing weight and increasing reps).

 Load is a key driver of muscle hypertrophy.
 So for this method, we are going to concentrate on getting more weight on the bar for your main lifts.
 This increases adaptations to your neuromuscular system.
 You take the muscle you have, and you make it stronger.